-Last year, I came across these really cool markers on the internet.
+Last year, I came across these fun-looking markers on the internet.
 I searched what they do, peoples opinions on them, the price, techniques, everything about these markers.
 If you don’t know what they are, let me explain.

-The markers are more expensive than standard,water- based markers but they are popular for the blending and shading.
+The markers are more expensive than standard, water- based markers but they are known for their blending and shading.

-I decided that I’d try these markers out and see how I like them, so last year I got a pack for my birthday.
+I decided that I’d try these markers out and see how I like them, so last year I got a pack of 22 for my birthday.
 Ever since I have loved them.
 I really recommend them for people who have a lot of experience with markers.
-If you want to practice your marker art and coloring I’d suggest you use water- based, because water-based is so cheaper.
+If you want to practice your marker art and coloring I’d suggest you use water- based, because water-based are cheaper.

 - There is a 22 pack of chameleon pens for $64